AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   chart.bar(data);
 ```

-Suppose you will create such charts many times, and all of them will have the same axes titles, will have no chart title and they should be of bar type, so you want to move to the template these settings:
+Suppose you will create such charts many times, and all of them will have the same axes and chart titles, so you want to move to the theme these settings:

 ```
   chart.title("Bar Chart");
   var xAxis = chart.xAxis();
-  xAxis.title("Retail Channel");v
+  xAxis.title("Retail Channel");
   var yAxis = chart.yAxis();
   yAxis.title("Sales");
 ```